 - Pull the nearest fire alarm. - Exit the building immediately; notify those in the immediate area of the danger. - Assist in removing any person needing assistance from the immediate area to the stairwells to wait for fire department personnel (or to the outside if that can be done safely).
-However, never place yourself in danger. - Assemble outside your building at the predetermined location.

-• Follow the instructions given by the Campus Safety and Security Officers and the Amherst Fire Department personnel
+However, never place yourself in danger. - Assemble outside your building at the predetermined alarm gathering location. - Follow the instructions given by the Campus Safety and Security Officers and the Amherst Fire Department personnel

-All fires must be reported to Campus safety.
+All fires must be reported to Campus Safety and Security.